Excel Subtract Date (Table of Contents )

-Step 2: Select entire column C and click on Home tab under the Number group section select either General or Number formatting through the dropdown list to convert it into numbers.
+Step 2: Select the entire column C and click on the Home tab under the Number group section; select either General or Number formatting through the dropdown list to convert it into numbers.

 You now can see the difference between two dates as a number of days as shown below:

-Step 3: Drag the formula until the last working row and you can see the difference between all dates into number of days as shown below.
+Step 3: Drag the formula until the last working row, and you can see the difference between all dates into a number of days, as shown below.
 You can hit keyboard strokes Ctrl + D after selecting all the working cells.